Some images enlarge when clicked depending on the resolution

 Hubers Standard Station at Crums Lane and Dixie, 1937 flood

-1937 flood - Kuppers Home and store ?, across from St Helens.
-Huber home on Crums Lane at left
+1937 flood - Grasmick's grocery and home across from St Helens.
+Later Grasmicks moved about a mile south to the west side of Dixie Hwy.
+Huber home on Crums Lane at left.

 Kool Camp west side of Dixie at later location of Bacons Shively Center